SWIFTSIM/swiftsim/doc/RTD/source/GettingStarted/compiling_code.rst

 FFTW
 ~~~~
-Version 3.3.x or higher is required.
+Version 3.3.x or higher is required for periodic gravity.

 METIS
 ~~~~~